 This research has allowed me to become involved in broader academic debates, which in turn have given my research global relevance and reach.
 For example, I have argued that tourism—often presented these days as a crucial instrument for nature conservation and sustainable development—tends to mask and at times even fortify socio-economic inequalities and marginalisation.
 Moreover, through my deconstruction of the concept of indigeneity, I am also responding to a global, essentialised and commodified image of indigenous peoples as ‘ecological stewards’ of nature, while showing how indigeneity is mainly an important political instrument to articulate belonging.
 In turn, I have argued that such overarching structures and ideas enable and constrain people’s actions and (development) possibilities.

-Building on the above, I have more recently become involved in a research project entitled ‘Crisis Conservation: Saving Nature in Times and Spaces of Exception’.
+Building on the above, I have also become involved in a research project entitled ‘Crisis Conservation: Saving Nature in Times and Spaces of Exception’.
 This has opened up two new empirical trajectories for my research:

 1) Human-wildlife interaction: Tourism and rhino poaching

-In this research, I explore how the tourism industry adjacent to the Kruger National Park, South Africa (more specifically the Kruger to Canyon area, or K2C) is affected by the contemporary rhino poaching crisis and how they respond to it.
+In this research, I explore how the tourism industry adjacent to the Kruger National Park, in the South African Lowveld, is affected by the contemporary rhino poaching crisis and how they respond to it.
 The focus on one particular animal, in this case the rhino, reveals a large variety of human-wildlife interactions that strongly relate to inequality, race, marginalisation and wealth.
-Different people relate to the rhino in different ways; the animal has a very different meaning for a tour operator, a trophy hunter, a nature conservationist, a tourist, a local cattle farmer, a poacher, a park ranger, a game breeder or a middle-class consumer of rhino horn in parts of Asia.
+Different people relate to the rhino in different ways; the animal has a very different meaning for a tour operator, a trophy hunter, a nature conservationist, a tourist, a local cattle farmer, a poacher, a park ranger, a game breeder or a middle-class consumer of rhino horn.
 In my previous research, I have already investigated socio-economic dimensions of human-wildlife interactions, more specifically human-wildlife conflict that indigenous people encountered in community-based conservation programs.
 However, there are also various ways in which people can benefit from such animals, for example through tourism, trophy hunting, subsistence hunting or (commercial) poaching.